selimbesir/rfid-voting-system/README.md

 - 16x2 LCD with I2C backpack
 - PICkit 3 programmer

-## Ports Used

-- PORTB is used for the 4x4 keypad.
-- PORTC is used for the LCD I2C connection and most RFID control/SPI signals.
-- PORTD is used for the RFID MISO signal.
-- Internal EEPROM is used to save vote counts and voter status after power off.

 ## Interfaces Used

 - I2C is used for the LCD.
 - Software SPI is used for the MFRC522 RFID reader.
 - GPIO keypad scanning is used for the 4x4 keypad.
 - Internal EEPROM is used as nonvolatile memory.

+## Ports Used

+- PORTB is used for the 4x4 keypad.
+- PORTC is used for the LCD I2C connection and most RFID control/SPI signals.
+- PORTD is used for the RFID MISO signal.

+## Pin Connections

+The system uses a PIC16F877A running at 4 MHz.

+### LCD I2C Backpack

+- LCD `SCL` is connected to PIC pin `RC3`.
+- LCD `SDA` is connected to PIC pin `RC4`.
+- LCD `VCC` is connected to `5V`.
+- LCD `GND` is connected to `GND`.
+- The LCD I2C address used in the code is `0x27`.

+### MFRC522 RFID Reader

+- MFRC522 `RST` is connected to PIC pin `RC1`.
+- MFRC522 `SDA/SS/CS` is connected to PIC pin `RC2`.
+- MFRC522 `SCK` is connected to PIC pin `RC6`.
+- MFRC522 `MOSI` is connected to PIC pin `RC7`.
+- MFRC522 `MISO` is connected to PIC pin `RD0`.
+- MFRC522 `VCC` is powered from `3.3V` through a voltage regulator.
+- MFRC522 `GND` is connected to circuit `GND`.

+The PIC16F877A runs at `5V`, while the MFRC522 runs at `3.3V`.
+A voltage regulator is used to supply the RFID module, and resistor voltage dividers are used on the PIC to RFID signal lines that require level shifting.
+Make sure you have the voltage regulator and resistor dividers working properly or you will burn the RFID reader the second it receives 5v as it is very sensitive voltage wise.

+### 4x4 Keypad

+- Keypad column 1 is connected to PIC pin `RB0`.
+- Keypad column 2 is connected to PIC pin `RB1`.
+- Keypad column 3 is connected to PIC pin `RB2`.
+- Keypad column 4 is connected to PIC pin `RB3`.
+- Keypad row 1 is connected to PIC pin `RB4`.
+- Keypad row 2 is connected to PIC pin `RB5`.
+- Keypad row 3 is connected to PIC pin `RB6`.
+- Keypad row 4 is connected to PIC pin `RB7`.

+PORTB internal weak pull-ups are enabled in the code for keypad input reading.

+### Programmer

+- The project was programmed using a PICkit 3.
+- PICkit `VPP/MCLR` connects to the PIC `MCLR` pin.
+- PICkit `VDD` connects to the circuit `5V`.
+- PICkit `VSS` connects to circuit `GND`.
+- PICkit `PGD` connects to the PIC programming data pin.
+- PICkit `PGC` connects to the PIC programming clock pin.

 ## Project Behavior